 The monitor card monitors the performance of the Driver, presenting the output Voltage, instantaneous Current and RMS current to the A/D circuits via the AA Unit.
-The output voltage noise from the amplifiers is also presented, after amplification, via a separate output connector.
+The output voltage noise from the unit is also presented, after amplification, via a separate output connector.
+The RMS monitor signal is also fed back to the protection circuit on the drive board.